 Parents whose work is critical to the COVID-19 response include those who work in health and social care and in other key sectors identified by the government.
 Many parents working in these sectors may be able to ensure their child is kept at home.
 Every child who can be safely cared for at home should be.
 If it is at all possible for children to be at home, then they should be.

 Home Learning packs and guidance have been distributed to children and families.
-If you have not yet collected one – packs may still be collected this week only.

 Guidance for households with symptoms